lskatz/GSU-intro-to-bioinformatics/syllabus.md

        * Do the workshop
        * Email for questions
     * Icebreaker: who are you, what is your background (biology, CS, other?), one interesting thing about you
-2. Basics
+2. Computing basics
+   * **Week {% increment week %}** Intro to Linux commands
+     * Lecture: basic linux
+        * Where the GSU computer lab is
+        * How to run the most basic commands
+        * Command line is essential - http://korflab.ucdavis.edu/bootcamp.html
+     * Workshop
+        * POGIL for computing
+        * RPG for learning basic linux commands
    * **Week {% increment week %}** Installation of software
      * Lecture: computer environment
      * Linux is the OS for science
-     * Command line is essential - http://korflab.ucdavis.edu/bootcamp.html
      * software was historically hard to install
    * Workshop
      * conda environment
+3. Other
    * **Week {% increment week %}** Sequencing instruments
       * Sanger
       * Illumina